 - For Group 3, an additional structural analysis for industrial packages should be included if the demonstration of compliance with the requirements established in para.
-674-(b) or (c) of the Transport Regulations relies on the performance of the package under normal conditions of transport and is not otherwise assessed for the package design. - For Group 4, an additional structural analysis should be included if the criticality safety assessment relies on the performance of the package under normal or accident conditions of transport and is not otherwise assessed for the package design.
+674(b) or (c) of the Transport Regulations relies on the performance of the package under normal conditions of transport and is not otherwise assessed for the package design.

+- For Group 4, an additional structural analysis should be included if the criticality safety assessment relies on the performance of the package under normal or accident conditions of transport and is not otherwise assessed for the package design.

-The results of the additional assessment of the mechanical behaviour (including, as applicable, analysis of thermal stresses, fatigue, brittle fracture and creep) for routine, normal and accident conditions of transport should coverinclude the following:
+The additional assessment of the mechanical behaviour (including, as applicable, analysis of thermal stresses, fatigue, brittle fracture and creep) for routine, normal and accident conditions of transport should include the following:

-- (a) The components of the confinement system; - (b) Any other package components (e.g. shock absorbing components, packaging components that provide heat dissipation) whose performance may have a consequential effect uponon (a);). - (c) The mechanical stability of the fissile material and any structure that is used to maintain its geometry, if necessary, for the criticality safety assessment.
+- (a) The components of the confinement system. - (b) Any other package components (e.g. shock absorbing components, packaging components that provide heat dissipation) whose performance may have a consequential effect on (a). - (c) The mechanical stability of the fissile material and any structure that is used to maintain its geometry, if necessary, for the criticality safety assessment.
 Other important criticality safety relevant items that should be considered are water leaking into or out of the package (totally or partially), the rearrangement of the fissile material and the degradation of neutron traps.

-See also the remarks in item- 1.5- of the PDSR.
+See also the remarks in item 1.5 of the PDSR.

-The When performing the structural analysis, the following remarkspoints should be taken into account considered:
+When performing the structural analysis, the following points should be considered:

-- (1) General remarks considerations: - (i) The mechanical properties of the materials considered in the safety demonstration should be representative of the range of mechanical properties of the package components.
-The analysis should also consider the temperature range of the respective package components for thean ambient temperature range of -40°C to +38°C or another temperature range specified by the competent authority in accordance with para.
-679 of the Transport Regulations; - (ii) The impacts on the package behaviour due to variations in the shock absorbing properties of the shock absorber material (e.g. wood, polymers, plaster, concrete) should be analysed for an ambient temperature range of -40°C to +38°C; or another temperature range specified by the competent authority in accordance with para.
-679 of the Transport Regulations, and for the range of moisture that is likely to be encountered during transport; - (iii) The safety against brittle fracture of components of the confinement system made of potentially brittle materials (e.g. ferritic steels, cast iron) should be analysed at -40°C or another temperature specified by the competent authority in accordance with para.
-679 of the Transport Regulations;, for those components of the confinement system made of potentially brittle materials (e.g. ferritic steels, cast iron). - (iv) The strength of lid bolts should be justified verified for all drop orientations; - (v) Any excursion of stress into the plastic domain should be avoided to the extent possible for confinement system components, such as bolts and gasket seats that, which would requirenced additional complex proofs concerning the mechanics of the rupture or the maintenance of sufficient gasket seating; - (vi) Any possible damage of metallic seals after drops due to vibrations or sliding of the lid should be evaluated: - (vii) The internal components (e.g. content, basket, cage) should be verifiedassessed to ensureverify that they are not liable to damage the confinement system.
-For the evaluation of the impact of internal components toon the packaging lid, the maximum possible gap between these components and the lid before the drop should be considered:
+- (i) The mechanical properties of the materials considered in the safety demonstration should be representative of the range of mechanical properties of the package components.
+The analysis should also consider the temperature range of the package components for an ambient temperature range of -40°C to +38°C or another temperature range specified by the competent authority in accordance with para.
+679 of the Transport Regulations. - (ii) The impacts on the package behaviour due to variations in the shock absorbing properties of the shock absorber material (e.g. wood, polymers, plaster, concrete) should be analysed for an ambient temperature range of -40°C to +38°C or another temperature range specified by the competent authority in accordance with para.
+679 of the Transport Regulations, and for the range of moisture likely to be encountered during transport. - (iii) The safety against brittle fracture should be analysed at -40° C or another temperature specified by the competent authority in accordance